CSS Inline Layout Module Level 3

 Do we need longhands or is this shorthand enough?
 [Issue #5236]

-This is an early draft of a proposal, and is likely to change significantly as design critiques and use cases are registered.
+This is a draft of a proposal, and may change significantly as design critiques and use cases are registered.
 Values and property names may be added, dropped, and/or renamed, and the overall syntax or behavior may change, particularly in response to authoring and robustness considerations for handling descendant boxes.
-Do not implement (yet).
+Do not ship (yet).

 This has a confusing name.
 We need a new name.
+Alternatively, incorporate this into text-box-trim?
 [Issue #5189]

 The editors would appreciate any examples of drop initials in non-western scripts, especially Indic scripts.